Obese patients treated on hospital ground floor because of concrete collapse fears

 These seven include Airedale, Queen Elizabeth King’s Lynn, Hinchingbrooke, Mid Cheshire Leighton, Frimley Park, West Suffolk Hospital and James Paget Hospital.

-It is deemed a risk because it is aerated and “bubbly”, contains no “coarse aggregate” and is less dense than traditional concrete, being around a third of the weight, according to a building consultancy.
+It is deemed a risk because it is aerated and “bubbly” and is less dense than traditional concrete, being described as “80 per cent air” and “like an Aero Bar”.

 This means it is more prone to collapse over time.
 In 2018, it was flagged as a safety risk after a school roof collapsed in Kent.